graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

     print('Time taken using infeed/outfeed queues:', time.time() - start_time, "seconds")
 ```

-`steps_per_execution` refers to the total number of batches of data processed by all replicas (if replication is enabled) each time an engine is executed.
-Usually, it is passed as an argument when compiling a model in TF2.4 (see [TensorFlow Core v2.4.0 API documentation](https://www.tensorflow.org/versions/r2.4/api_docs/python/tf/keras/Model#compile)).
+`steps_per_execution` refers to the total number of batches of data processed by each replica (if replication is enabled) each time an engine is executed.
+Usually, it is passed as an argument when compiling a model in TF2 (see [Keras with IPUs documentation](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/tensorflow/keras_tf2.html#using-steps-per-execution)).
 In this example, `steps_per_execution` is used here to simulate the same behaviour with a custom training loop -- it essentially plays the same role as the known `steps_per_execution` parameter that is passed to `model.compile`.

 ## Additional notes